projectara/greybus-spec/source/hardware_model.rst

    Value          Description
    =============  ================================================
-   REFCLK_ON      The Frame is supplying a reference clock signal to the Interface Block REFCLK_OFF     The Framae is not supplying a reference clock signal to the Interface Block
+   REFCLK_ON      The Frame is supplying a reference clock signal to the Interface Block REFCLK_OFF     The Frame is not supplying a reference clock signal to the Interface Block
    =============  ================================================
 ..